-As for how often to clean the dryer’s lint trap, we would recommend cleaning the lint filter after every batch.
-For a more thorough cleaning that requires taking out the lint trap slot and opening up the dryer’s cabinet, once every 6 months might be sufficient.
-This should be done in hands with the dryer vent cleaning.
-Frequent cleaning is the key to maintain the machine’s performance and longevity.
-If not properly cleaned of lint, the machine might not even be able to dry your batches of clothes.
+As for how often to clean the dryer’s lint filter, we would recommend cleaning the lint filter after every batch.
+For a more thorough cleaning that requires taking out the lint filter slot and opening up the dryer’s cabinet, once every 6 months might be sufficient.
+This should be done in hand with the dryer vent cleaning.
+Additionally, frequent cleaning is the key to maintaining the machine’s performance and longevity.
+If not adequately cleaned of lint, the machine might not even be able to dry your batches of clothes.
 Therefore, increasing risk over the dryer is inevitable, and a clothes dryer fire could happen if a user is unaware of the safety standards.

 This guide to clean the dryer’s lint trap, along with frequent cleaning of the dryer’s exhaust vent, will help you take care of some if not most of the lint problems that your dryer may have.
 But if these simple fix doesn’t take care of your dryer problems, do consult a professional appliance repair specialist.